The name "Kosovo"

 language sings sweetly in the springtime and early summer.

-For North Americans the feel of the Serbo-Croatian place name "Kosovo" can
+For North Americans the feel of the Serbo-Croatian place name "Kosovo"

 only be had from a free translation, "Field of Robins".